On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Introduction

 We will prove that the Euler characteristic of the odd commutative complex, $\chi(\GC_-^g) = \sum_k (-1)^k \dim H_k(\GC_-^g)$, behaves similarly to the even one up to a sign: \begin{theorem} $\chi(\GC_-^g) \sim - \chi(\GC_+^g)$ as $g \rightarrow \infty$.
 Moreover, $\dim H(\GC^g_-)$ respects the same lower bounds as $\dim H(\GC^g_+)$ in Theorem~\ref{thm:HGCbound}. \end{theorem}

 The odd commutative graph complex was studied extensively due to its role in knot theory and finite type invariants (see, e.g.,~\cite{bar1995vassiliev}).
 Many classes are known in the top-degree $2g-2$ due to a relation to Chern--Simons theory.
-It is conjectured that odd commutative graph cohomology in this degree is generated by a specific commutative algebra \cite{vogel2011algebraic}.
+It is conjectured that odd commutative graph cohomology in this degree forms a specific commutative algebra \cite{vogel2011algebraic}.

 Aside from showing that the total amount of odd graph homology grows rapidly with $g$, Theorem~\ref{thm:eulerGCodd} explains an observation in \cite{MR3303240} on the similarity of the Euler characteristics of $\GC_+^g$ and $\GC_-^g$: Asymptotically, they are equal up to a sign.